 Each species has its characteristic call frequency.
 However, within the same species, the sounds emitted vary from one individual to another depending on the activity being performed, such as leaving the colony, or the different steps of feeding - search, detection, approach and attack on the prey.
 The calls also vary depending on the type of habitat and environment where the bats are.
 Biologists use recordings of these high-frequency calls, called sonograms, to identify the bat species.

-Non-migratory bats spend the winter hibernating in hibernacula, which can either be abandoned mines or natural caves.
-For this reason, these species of bats may also be called “cave-dwelling bats.”
-During the winter, these bats reduce their body temperature to around 5ºC to minimize their energy consumption, given the lack of available food during this period.
+Non-migratory bats spend the winter hibernating in hibernacula, which are mainly abandoned mines,natural caves,and deep rock crevices.
+During the winter, these bats reduce their body temperature to around 2-5ºC to minimize their energy consumption given the lack of available food during this period.

-The cave-dwelling bat species of Eastern Canada are affected by a fungal disease called white-nose syndrome (WNS).
-This disease kills bats by causing them to arouse from hibernation more frequently, which uses up their fat stores before winter is finished.
+Non-migratory bats in Eastern Canada are affected by a fungal disease called white-nose syndrome (WNS; LINK TO : https://batwatch.ca/content/white-nose-syndrome).
+This disease kills bats by causing them to arouse from hibernation too frequently, which uses up their energy stores before winter is finished.

 During the summer, migratory bats primarily roost in trees, but can occasionally be found in buildings.
 So far, there have been no cases of white-nose syndrome recorded for this type of bat.